 The new MG Hector is just around the corner.
 Morris Garage continues to work on an ambitious car to expand into the Indian market.
-One of the next launches that will make the iconic automotive firm recognize as an SUV – an SUV that takes as a starting point from a Chinese model.
+One of the next launches that will make the iconic automotive firm recognized as an SUV – an SUV that takes as a starting point from a Chinese model.
 That’s right; the new MG Hector is based on the Baojun 530.

 Unlike what happens with the Baojun 530, which is available in five and seven-seater version, the new MG Hector will only be marketed with five seats.
-This, together with complete standard equipment, careful adjustments and an exterior design that squanders its own personality, will be the tricks that MG will play for its new model to succeed in a key market.
+This, together with complete standard equipment, careful adjustments, and an exterior design that squanders its own personality, will be the tricks that MG will play for its new model to succeed in a key market.

 The integration of the internet with cars opens up a gamut of features that can ensure a seamless and updated ownership experience for MG customers in India.
 With an embedded SIM card and OTA, the MG Hector promises to do a lot more over time with constantly-expanding capabilities, to create a seamless driving experience, throughout the life of the car – Rajeev Chaba, President & Managing Director